seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 //ST: !

 * the difficulty for an IT system to cope with a dataset can be related to the size (try analyzing 2 Tb of data on your laptop...), *but also* related to the content of the data.

+//ST: !
-* For example the analysis of customer reviews in dozens of languages is hard for current IT systems.
+* For example the analysis of customer reviews in dozens of languages is harder than the analysis of the same number of reviews in just one language.

+//ST: !
-* General rule: the less the data is structured, the harder it is to use it, even if it's small in size (this relates to the "V" of variety seen above).
+* So the general rule is: the less the data is structured, the harder it is to use it, even if it's small in size (this relates to the "V" of variety seen above).

 //ST: !
 [start=4]